stephenhouser/stephenhouser.github.io/_posts/projects/2017-04-10-some-books.md

 permalink:	/some-books
 ---
 A small, lightweight, system for keeping tack of the books we (the Southern Maine Men's Book club) have read over the years.
-It's a substibute for sites like [Google Groups](http://groups.google.com) and [GoodReads](http://goodreads.com) that we used for a while.
+It's a substitute for sites like [Google Groups](http://groups.google.com) and [GoodReads](http://goodreads.com) that we used for a while.
 Built using some very basic JavaScript with [jQuery](https://jquery.com/) and a few add-ons, like